lambdageek/XLamX/README.md

 This is a Xamarin.Forms project that builds a simple stepper for lambda calculus expressions.

 All the non-boilerplate bits are in `XLamX/`.
-The main logic of the stepper is in `XLamX/Evaluation.fs` in the `Stepper` module (it's basically a CEK machine with an explicit control - "I'm breaking down an expression to find stuff to evaluate"/"I am done evaluating and am returning the value to a frame that will consume it" - and a frame that marks the end of a function body execution (so the control stack grows even on tail calls, though it's easy to check for that by peeking)).
+The main logic of the stepper is in `XLamX/Evaluation.fs` in the `Stepper` module (it's basically a CEK machine with an explicit control - "I'm breaking down an expression to find stuff to evaluate"/"I am done evaluating and am returning the value to a frame that will consume it" - and a frame that marks the end of a function body execution (which I don't bother with in tail position, by peeking at the control stack)).

 The "GUI" part is in `XLamX/XLamX.fs`.
 There's no XAML so it's all built in code.
 Right now you don't get to pick which expression we evaluate.
 You get to click "|=>" to see the steps until it's done and then you quit the app.
 "Features" coming later, provided my attention doesn't wander off.